 In terms of safety, GizmoWatch 2 has GPS built-in for accurate location tracking and reporting.
 Within the GizmoHub, you can view the current location of the watch on a map — which includes a satellite mode.
 You can also see the location history of the watch and know where it's been throughout the day.

-There is an optional real-time tracking feature that will regularly ping the watch's location — but note that turning this mode on will drain the battery quickly.
+An optional real-time tracking feature will regularly ping the watch's location, but note that turning this mode on will drain the battery quickly.
 Your child can also use their watch to send you a notification with their location.

 For all the good things about the GizmoWatch 2, and there are plenty, it's not without its faults.
 Even Verizon's ubiquitous cellular network can't save the physical restrictions that a small watch is going to bring in regards to connectivity.

-The watch can only have so many antennas to grab ahold of the signal due to that size, which means at times of low or no signal, the battery is quickly drained.
+The watch can only have so many antennas to grab ahold of the signal due to that size, which means the battery is quickly drained at times of low or no signal.
 While the 500mAh cell does a fair job of making it through the day most times, there were a handful of days where it was dead before suppertime.

 A helpful addition, in terms of connectivity, would be Wi-Fi.
 This would help to alleviate some of the signal shortcomings the watch has while indoors.
-Calling via Wi-Fi would be helpful as well in a situation in which cellular reception was weak.
-This addition would not only help with connectivity issues, but it would also support better battery life.
+Calling via Wi-Fi like some of our other top kids smartwatches such as the TickTalk4 would be helpful as well in a situation in which cellular reception was weak.
+This addition would not only help with connectivity issues but would also support better battery life.